gre/developer-portal/_docs/nano-app/clone-specifics.md

 ## Get in touch with the Ledger developer community

-Join us on the [Ledger's Discord server](https://discord.gg/Ledger) and introduce yourself to the developer community in the **#introductions** channel.
+Joing Discord is not required to code your Nano Application, but it will be easier to meet with our team and discuss the specifics of your project.
+Join us on the [Ledger's Discord server](https://developers.ledger.com/discord-pro) and introduce your project in the **#nano-app** channel.